 The Center City skyline is about to get a major league makeover.

-The City of Philadelphia Mural Arts Program and the Phillies are joining forces on a brand new Center City mural celebrating the history of the Philadelphia Phillies - the oldest, continuous, one-name, one-city franchise in all of professional sports.
+The City of Philadelphia Mural Arts Program and the Phillies have joined forces on a Center City mural celebrating the history of the Philadelphia Phillies - the oldest, continuous, one-name, one-city franchise in all of professional sports.

-Set to be completed in 2013, The Phillies Mural will tower eight stories high and face the Schuylkill River and I-76 Schuylkill Expressway.
+Set to be completed in the fall of 2014, The Phillies Mural will tower eight stories high and face the Schuylkill River and I-76 Schuylkill Expressway.
 Located on a 24th & Walnut Street building, the 3,750 square-foot mural will feature more than 30 prominent players depicting historical moments from the team's record-long history - including the 1980 and 2008 World Series championships.

-The Phillies Mural is being created by award-winning Mural Arts Program artist and lifetime Phillies fan, David McShane, who also created baseball-themed murals Tribute to Jackie Robinson in North Philadelphia, and Philadelphia Stars: A Tribute to Negro League Baseball in West Philadelphia.
+The Phillies Mural was created by award-winning Mural Arts Program artist and lifetime Phillies fan, David McShane, who also created baseball-themed murals Tribute to Jackie Robinson in North Philadelphia, and Philadelphia Stars: A Tribute to Negro League Baseball in West Philadelphia.